 Siege towers were made of wood and were thus inflammable.
 Due to this reason, they were often covered with animal skin or some kind of metal plate.

 The siege tower could have steps or ladders inside, the soldiers would work their way up to the top of the siege tower, once at the top of the siege tower a platform could be lowered to meet the top of the castle wall similar to a drawbridge (see images)

 The soldiers could then dash across the wooden platform onto the battlements and walkways of the castle walls, however, this wasn’t so easy as defending soldiers were always ready and waiting to kill them.

 A Siege tower was among those rare medieval siege weapons that were constructed on the site of the siege.
 They could house soldiers of all sorts including crossbowmen, swordsmen, pike men, and others.

 Siege towers were extensively used as medieval siege weapons.
-In the ancient world, the example of biggest siege towers used in battle are found in 305 BC when siege towers as high as 135 feet were used in the siege of Rhodes.
+In the ancient world, the example of the biggest siege towers used in battle is found in 305 BC when siege towers as high as 135 feet were used in the siege of Rhodes.

 This siege tower was divided into nine stories and was manned by 200 soldiers.
 Siege towers could be moved to the most vulnerable location along the castle walls and operated from there.
 Larger siege towers usually also required rack and pinion to move effectively.